-- Recommend any forward-looking evaluation work to be considered; and, - Prepare a Final Audit & Evaluation Report. - 32.
+- Provide an audit opinion on the DSMVA, lost revenues and shareholder incentive amounts proposed by the natural gas utilities and any subsequent amendments; - Confirm any target adjustments have been correctly calculated and applied; - Identify any input assumptions that either warrant further research or that should be updated with new best available information; - Review the reasonableness of any verification work that has been undertaken by the gas utilities and included in the Draft Evaluation Reports; - Recommend any forward-looking evaluation work to be considered; and, - Prepare a Final Audit & Evaluation Report. - 33.
 Though the EC is expected to act on this mandate, the lack of transparency and at times poor communication through overseeing the 2015 process, specifically the Custom Project Savings Verification process as well as the NTG Study leaves Enbridge with the belief that Board Staff chose to direct, rather than oversee, the EC without the benefit of Enbridge's experience and expertise in DSM, or more broadly without full consideration of all information and expertise provided through the EAC.
-Enbridge is of the view this is clearly contrary to the intention of the Board's specific articulation that Board Staff would be "coordinators", and therefore that the EC would remain an independent, third party auditor. - 33.
-Of particular concern to Enbridge in the 2015 process were two significant examples where OEB Staff explicitly instructed the EC on how to proceed with: i) the application of the NTG study, and ii) the finalization of the spillover component of the NTG results. - 34.
+Enbridge is of the view this is clearly contrary to the intention of the Board's specific articulation that Board Staff would be "coordinators", and therefore that the EC would remain an independent, third party auditor. - 34.
+Of particular concern to Enbridge in the 2015 process were two significant examples where OEB Staff explicitly instructed the EC on how to proceed with: i) the application of the NTG study, and ii) the finalization of the spillover component of the NTG results. - 35.
 As further discussed below, the outcomes of the NTG Study should not be applied to 2015 program results for the purpose of determining the Company's shareholder incentive.
 However, following the transition of the oversight of the NTG Study from the TEC to Board Staff in March of 2016, Enbridge requested clarity and understanding of Board Staff's proposal regarding the application of NTG Study outcomes to 2015 program results.
 Ultimately, a year later, the day prior to the EAC receiving a copy of the EC's draft CPSV/NTG report, Board Staff emailed the two utilities on May 23, 2017, and confirmed it had instructed DNV to retroactively apply the NTG Study results (they were not in fact NTG values, they proposed free ridership values but did not include spillover) to 2015 DSM program results.
 Board Staff indicated this was in line with their understanding of the Board's direction.
 This action was neither appropriate in light of Board Staff's role as coordinator in the EM&V process; nor correct with respect to the Board's Decision and Order of January 20, 2016 and revised Decision and Order of February 24, 2016.